-The Free Speech Coalition was formed to stand up to Auckland Mayor Phil Goff who was ‘banning’ two Canadian speakers, Lauren Southern and Stefan Molyneux, from council-owned venues based on their political views.
+The Free Speech Coalition was initially formed to stand up to Auckland Mayor Phil Goff who ‘banned’ two Canadian speakers, Lauren Southern and Stefan Molyneux, from council-owned venues due to their political views.

-What was the result of the legal action?
+What was the result of the legal action against Auckland Council?

 We have pursued two lines of legal argument:

 - Banning speakers from public property on the basis of political views breaches the New Zealand Bill of Rights Act and the Human Rights Act.

 - The Council should not grant protesters an effective veto on controversial speech with a limp “health and safety” excuse.

 The Council, in responding to our action, has confirmed that Mr Goff misled the public.
 He claimed credit for the ban but the Council’s lawyers say the decision was exclusively made by Regional Facilities Auckland (the body that manages Council-owned venues), and that the Mayor’s claimed reasons were irrelevant.

 In short, we have been vindicated on point 1, and prevented the dangerous public precedent of a mayor claiming personal power to dictate which views can be heard in public halls.

 However, point 2 stands.
 The Council decision to cancel the event for spurious ‘security’ reasons highlights the dangers of censorship or suppression by a minority of thugs who threaten violent protest.

 We are therefore continuing legal action to set a precedent that prevents a "thug's veto" against controversial speech.